 Examples of popular male character actors include J. K. Simmons, Gary Oldman, and Paul Giamatti.While this isn't a list of all male character actors, it does answer the questions "Who are the most famous male character actors?" and "Who are the best male character actors?"

 - Photo: uploaded by jackklugmanEli Herschel Wallach (; December 7, 1915 – June 24, 2014) was an American film, television and stage actor whose career spanned more than six decades, beginning in the late 1940s.
-Trained in stage acting, which he enjoyed doing most, he became "one of the greatest 'character actors' ever to appear on stage and screen," states TCM, with over 90 film credits.
+Trained in stage acting, which he enjoyed doing most, he became "one of the greatest 'character actors' ever to appear on stage and screen", with over 90 film credits.
 On stage, he often co-starred with his wife, Anne Jackson, becoming one of the best-known acting couples in the American theater.
-Wallach initially studied method acting under Sanford Meisner, and later became a founding member of the Actors Studio, where he studied under Lee Strasberg.
-His versatility gave him the ability to play a wide variety of different roles throughout ... more on Wikipedia
+As a stage and screen character actor, Wallach had one of the longest-ever careers in show business, spanning 62 years from his Broadway debut to his last two major Hollywood studio movies (which were released in the... more

-- Photo: Universal PicturesPhilip Seymour Hoffman (July 23, 1967 – February 2, 2014) was an American actor, director, and producer of film and theater.
-Best known for his supporting and character roles–typically lowlifes, bullies, and misfits—Hoffman was a regular presence in films from the early 1990s until his death at age 46.
+- Photo: Universal PicturesPhilip Seymour Hoffman (July 23, 1967 – February 2, 2014) was an American actor, director, and producer.
+Best known for his distinctive supporting and character roles–typically lowlifes, eccentrics, bullies, and misfits—Hoffman acted in many films from the early 1990s until his death in 2014.
 Drawn to theater as a teenager, Hoffman studied acting at New York University's Tisch School of the Arts.
 He began his screen career in a 1991 episode of Law & Order and started to appear in films in 1992.
-He gained recognition for his supporting work throughout the decade, notably in Boogie Nights, Happiness, The Big Lebowski, and The Talented Mr. Ripley.
-He began to occasionally play leading roles, and for his portrayal ...more on Wikipedia
+He gained recognition for his supporting work, notably in Scent of a Woman (1992), Boogie Nights (1997), Happiness (1998), Patch Adams (1998), The Big Lebowski (1998), Magnolia (1999), The Talented... more